 A RAS proposed at the time of a connection assessment must have full redundancy and separation of the communication channels and must satisfy the requirements of the NPCC Type I RAS criteria and NERC PRC-012 standard to be considered by the IESO.
 This is intended to avoid invalidating the conditional approval if NPCC classification is for a Type I RAS (for a RAS that was not proposed as Type I).
 If, subsequently, NPCC classifies the RAS as “limited impact” (formerly known as ‘Type III’), the connection applicant will retain its conditional approval if they choose to design and build the RAS to meet the limited impact RAS requirements.
 Nevertheless, as the power system evolves, if in the future NPCC reclassifies the RAS as Type I, the connection applicant shall bring the RAS into compliance with Type I RAS.

-RASs classified at Type 1 RAS according to NPCC are required to strictly conform to the design requirements for Type 1 RAS in NPCC’s Director #7, with the only recognized exception being the ver-arming of feeders to achieve redundancy for low voltage breaker trip coils.
-No other operational controls are accepted as a surrogate for redundancy unless approved by the IESO.
+RASs classified as Type 1 RAS according to NPCC are required to strictly conform to the design requirements for Type 1 RAS in NPCC’s Directory #7.
+Over-arming is not accepted, except for the lack of redundancy of the trip coil of low voltage breakers and subject to approval by the IESO.

 Contingency-Based Assessment